-Your company has a story to tell and it doesn’t fit into a 10-page questionnaire.
+Be it a mom & pop small business, tech startup or large enterprise, your company has a story to tell and it doesn’t fit into a 10-page questionnaire.
 Plus, if your financing request is urgent, we don’t want to waste time.
 We start by asking you to tell us about your business.
 Our goal is to get a long-term view of your company’s financing needs within the context of your current cash flow.
 It’s critically important in developing unique solutions.
-We leverage a creative combination of finance tools such as accounts receivable factoring, inventory funding, asset based lending and more.
+We leverage a creative combination of finance tools such as accounts receivable financing, inventory funding, asset based lending, invoice factoring and more.
 Our mission is to find the best financing solution to fulfill your business goals.

 If your company finally landed that dream order, but doesn’t have the working capital needed to make it happen – consider purchase order financing.
 Learn more by reviewing our PO Finance case studies or feel free to give us a call at 800-385-0660 to discuss your opportunity.